Substance: Mold and Mildew

 - Please note that you will be responsible for correcting conditions within your room or apartments that are designated as your responsibility, and as deemed reasonably necessary.
 Tampering with units or secured windows or failure to report problems with moisture may result in a residence hall policy violation.

-- Communication of any leaks or water intrusion to Campus Housing staff is required immediately, as it only takes 24-48 hours for substances to grow.
+- Communication of any leaks or water intrusion to University Housing staff is required immediately, as it only takes 24-48 hours for substances to grow.

-- Campus Housing staff should always be the initial contact for indoor air quality or water intrusion issues.
-Water intrusion issues should be reported IMMEDIATELY to your RA (or RA on-call), Hall Director or the main Campus Housing during business hours.
+- University Housing staff should always be the initial contact for indoor air quality or water intrusion issues.
+Water intrusion issues should be reported IMMEDIATELY to your RA (or RA on-call), Hall Director or the main University Housing during business hours.